DeepLabCut/napari-deeplabcut/README.md

 After labeling the images of a particular folder is done and the associated *Points layer* has been saved, *all* layers should be removed from the layers list (lower left pane on the GUI) by selecting them and clicking on the trashcan icon.
 Now, another image folder can be labeled, following the process described in *1*, *2*, or *3*, depending on the particular image folder.

+### Defining cropping coordinates

+Prior to defining cropping coordinates, two elements should be loaded in the GUI: a video and the DLC project's `config.yaml` file (into which the crop dimensions will be stored).
+Then it suffices to add a `Shapes layer`, draw a `rectangle` in it with the desired area, and hit the button `Store crop coordinates`; coordinates are automatically written to the configuration file.

 ## Contributing